KamgaBrayan/ModeMakers/Payment.md

   "error": "Validation error.",
   "details": {
     "commandId": "The command ID is required.",
-    "paiement_cost": "The amount is required.",
+    "payment_cost": "The amount is required.",
-    "paiement_date": "The payment date is required.",
+    "payment_date": "The payment date is required.",
-    "paiement_method": "The payment method is required.",
+    "payment_method": "The payment method is required.",
     "status": "The payment status is required."
   }
 }